 The obvious first step in this process would be investigating the environmental factors which spawn root causes of society’s problems.
 The removal of obsolete beliefs like money and debt, religion, nationalism, elitism, and borders would stop choking rational decision making and perpetuating social stratification.
-Afterwards, several possibilities could arise but perhaps the most coherent opportunity is seen in the life work of Jacques Fresco.
+Afterward, several possibilities could arise but perhaps the most coherent opportunity is seen in the life work of Jacques Fresco.

-Over several decades of research and development, Fresco concluded that only a holistic approach dedicated to human and environmental concern would solve humanity’s search for a peaceful and sustainable global civilization.
+After several decades of research and development, Fresco concluded that only a holistic approach dedicated to human and environmental concern would solve humanity’s search for a peaceful and sustainable global civilization.
 The long sought after idea for basic human rights and equality can only be achieved through declaring earth’s resources as a common heritage to all the world’s people.

 In a Resource Based Economy, all goods and services are available to all people without the cumbersome, unequal exchange of money, barter, or otherwise.
 Humanity currently has the scientific and technological means to reach a high productivity level, creating an abundance of resources.
 Only through abundance and its equitable distribution can nations and people hope to end their infantile behavior towards one another.

-Building new cities instead of updating the piss poor efficiencies of current human habitats would also be required in our redesign of society.
-Whole cities could be erected one at a time in highly efficient layouts optimized for energy, population, food production and recreation.
+Building new infrastructure instead of updating the piss poor efficiencies of current human habitats would also be required in our redesign of society.
+Whole cities could be erected one at a time in highly efficient layouts optimized for energy, population, food production, and recreation.
 These future cities would be based on the garden city design first illustrated by Sir Ebenezer Howard in 1898, fixed size circular communities surrounded by greenbelts containing the perfect ratio of residences, industry, and agriculture.

-A city center might include eduction systems where learning takes place without financial segregation.
+A city center might include education systems where learning takes place without financial segregation.
 The center might also include other core services such as health and child care, and the cybernated network systems which manage resources intelligently.
 These circular cities, as a whole, would act like universities for global resource management and environmental studies.
 They would be dynamic, continually improving research institutions meant for the benefit of all people.

-Automobiles would, in most respects, be replaced by a much more intelligent transit system consisting of high-speed magnetic rails connecting all cities.
+Automobiles would, in most respects, be replaced by a much more effective mass-transit system consisting of high-speed magnetic rails connecting all cities.
 Politics and governing bodies would be phased out by computers allocating earth’s resources efficiently to the benefit of all.
 Planned obsoleteness would no longer be a thing.
 Robotics and automation would replace all repetitious jobs.
 Man would finally be free to pursue the higher possibilities of intellectual fulfillment and creative endeavor.

 What might motivate people in such a society if they are not required to earn a living?
 Incentives would manifest from the reward of problem solving and self-actualization.
-Once people are mentally free of debt, obligation and servitude they can at last seek out new horizons that they would never have dreamt possible before.
+Once people are mentally free of debt, obligation, and servitude they can, at last, seek out new horizons that they would never have dreamt possible before.